franck-armand/Cplusplus-tutorial/README.md

 - Make your code more readable
 - summary

-4- Basic syntax
+4- Introduction to Variables in C++
+- What is a variable ?
-- Variables
+- Variables naming conventions
+- Variable types (Data types)
+- Syntaxt of variable declaration
+- Dealing with strings
+- Dealing with multiple variables
+- Print message on the screen
-- Strings
+- Scope of variables
-- User input
+- Global variables
-- Binary number and computer memory
-- Integer type
+- Local variables
-- Floating point type
+- Summary
-- Other Types: Char and Bool

 5 - Condition
 - If